 For further guidance on the Standards and Interpretations applied, reference is made to Australian Accounting Standards and Interpretations sources throughout the document on the left hand side of each page.

-The use of this publication is not a substitute for the use of a comprehensive and up-to-date Disclosure Checklist to ensure completeness of the disclosures in RDR financial statements.
+The use of this publication is not a substitute for the use of a comprehensive and up-to-date disclosure checklist to ensure completeness of the disclosures in Australian general purpose financial statements.

 Andrew Archer